ThibaultFillion/strengths/paper/paper.md

 at increasing level of environmental complexity.
 All simulations are performed with the $\tau$ leap algorithm [@gillespie_approximate_2001].
 (a) Description of the chemical reactions and associated rates.
+This reaction-diffusion network is similar to the Gray-Scott model [@McGough2004] and the one studied by Ruijgrok and Ruijgrok [@Ruijgrok1997].
-Other examples using similar reaction-diffusion networks can be found in the documentation of the package [@Strengths_doc].
+Other examples using a similar reaction-diffusion network can be found in the documentation of the package [@Strengths_doc].
 (c) Evolution of a 1D system in time and space.
 (d) Pseudo-stationary state of a 2D system.